johandry/blog/README.md

 make post T='Title of the Post'
 ```

 Then edit the file `content/post/<title-of-the-post>.md` to add the post content.
-Use the command  `hugo server -D` and open http://localhost:1313 to view the live changes to the new post.
+Use the command  `hugo server -D` and go to [localhost:1313](http://localhost:1313) to view the live changes to the new post.

 Make sure to: